upintheairsheep/touchHLE/README.md

 ## Installation via WinGet

-To simplify the installation process on Windows, you can use Winget to install touchHLE.
+To simplify the installation and management process on Windows, you can use Winget to install touchHLE.
 Run `winget install touchHLE` in the command line to install touchHLE on Windows and `winget upgrade touchHLE` in the command line to update touchHLE.
-To uninstall touchHLE,
+To uninstall touchHLE, run `winget uninstall touchHLE --preserve` to keep settings and app data, and `winget uninstall touchHLE` to uninstall touchHLE while also permanently deleting app data and settings.
+Please note the process of updating and uninstalling touchHLE via winget only apply to when touchHLE is installed via winget.

 ## Special Android notes